 Indian markets are wide enough for business-minded people to sell their products and services.
 The business entities here enjoy several privileges and face obstacles based on the nature of their business and the size of the organization.
 The following are the types of business entities one can set up in India:

 - Sole Proprietorship

 It is for a single-handed trading and small business, which usually has a limited ability to raise capital, limited scope for growth and undivided profits.
 In this type of model, the liabilities and taxes are borne by the owner of itself.
 It is the most flexible to form and dissolve setup with least legal hassles, at minimum expense and one has full authority over business decisions.

-Documents required for such set-ups: PAN card in the name of sole proprietorship, license to do business under the Shops and Establishment Act, Bank Current Account in the name of the Business Entity and GST Registration.
+Documents required for such set-ups: PAN card in the name of a sole proprietorship, license to do business under the Shops and Establishment Act, Bank Current Account in the name of the Business Entity, and GST Registration.

 Documents required for such set-up: PAN & TAN in the name of partnership firm, Partnership Deed, Address Proof of the business and all partners, license to do business under the Shops and Establishment Act, Bank Current Account in the name of the Business and GST Registration.

 - Limited Liability Partnership (LLP) Companies

 Such models differ from the partnership model.
 LLPs are registered under the Limited Liability Partnership Act, 2008 with the Ministry of Corporate Affairs.
 The registration costs are higher compared to the partnership firms.
 Partners and the firm have an independent identity in the eyes of law.
 A minimum of 2 and no upper limit for the maximum number of partners are there in LLP.
 No minor can be a partner in this model.